mwrouse/WhiteHouseEdFeltonChallenge/README.md

 If either or both of the written-down guesses turns out to be correct, then Alice and Bob both win as a team.
 But if both written-down guesses are wrong, then they both lose.

+<h3>The Solution</h3>
+If Alice always guesses what she flipped, and Bob always guesses what he did NOT flip, then they will win 100% of the time.